 If you take more than the recommended amount of Cymbalta

 Call your doctor right away if you believe you’ve taken too much Cymbalta.
-Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 (or your local emergency number) or go to the nearest emergency room.

-Cymbalta can cause physical dependence.* With physical dependence, your body becomes reliant on a drug to function normally.
+Cymbalta can cause physical dependence.* With physical dependence, your body becomes reliant on a drug to function like usual.
 As a result, you may have withdrawal symptoms if you suddenly stop taking it.

 - pins and needles or electric shock-like sensations